foss-for-all/sponsorship-prospectus/sponsorship-prospectus.md

 </style>
 # About FOSS for All
 ![center h:300](./assets/pictogram_bg.svg)
-**An Initiative for a Sustainable Free/Open Source Software Ecosystem**
+**An initiative to build sustainable FOSS ecosystem in Korea and beyond**

 FOSS for All is an initiative launched by various domestic and international communities and projects to build a sustainable free/open source ecosystem.
-Starting with group registration and the first conference, we aim to establish a non-profit corporation, obtain public interest status, and build networks among projects, communities, companies, and users.
+Starting with small non-profit registration via tax authority and the first conference, we aim to establish a non-profit corporation, obtain public interest status, and build networks among projects, communities, companies, and users.

 Through these efforts, we hope to support open source projects and communities in Korea and worldwide, so they can focus on what matters without the burden of paperwork or administration, contributing to a sustainable open source ecosystem.